Top Mainframe Programming Languages for Mainframe Admins

 Identifying top mainframe programming languages

 As a disclaimer, let me make clear that the list of mainframe programming languages here shouldn’t be interpreted as a quantitatively definitive ranking of the most popular mainframe coding languages.
 As far as I can tell, no one has collected data about which mainframe languages have the greatest market share.

 Instead, this article draws on several sources that help identify the leading mainframe languages of today, such as this guide to z/OS application programming from IBM and this discussion of mainframe languages from CA Technologies.

-With that disclaimer out of the way, let’s take a look at some of the top mainframe programming languages as of 2018.
+With that disclaimer out of the way, let’s take a look at some of the top mainframe programming languages.

 COBOL, which is short for Common Business Oriented Language, is the venerable, tried-and-true application programming language of the mainframe world.
 Born in 1959, it is one of the oldest programming languages still used today.